-As the agency’s Grants Management Officer, Mary Estelle Kennelly holds responsibility for ensuring uniform grant administration throughout the agency; developing, recommending, and implementing post-award grant administration policy; and managing all fiscal grant requirements for the Agency.
-In addition, she acts as the agency liaison to the government-wide Grants Management Line of Business (GMLoB) taskforce as well as the Grants.gov initiative, and serves as the agency’s primary member of the Grants Executive Board (GEB).
+As the agency’s Director for Grants Administration, Mary Estelle Kennelly holds responsibility for ensuring uniform grant administration throughout the agency; developing, recommending, and implementing pre- and post-award grant administration policy; and managing all fiscal grant requirements for the Agency.
+In addition, she acts as the agency liaison to the government-wide Financial Assistance Committee for E-Government (FACE) taskforce as well as the Grants.gov initiative.

 Mary Estelle has been with IMLS since February 1993.
 From 1993-2009, she served as the Associate Deputy Director for the Office of Museum Services, overseeing the agency’s museum grant programs and supervising the museum program staff.